Updated on 5/19/2020

 All Trailcraft Cycles Blue Sky 20 bikes are assembled in Fort Collins, Colorado.
 This means you get to configure the bike you want in three color options, two build level options, and two chainring size options to best suit your local terrain.
 Full custom is also possible for parents wanting to go beyond our stock level builds.
 Premium adult-level components shrunk down to kid-size helps keep weight low and performance high.
 Trailcraft’s own TC30 suspension fork features carbon/alloy lowers, 80mm of travel, cartridge air damper, and low 1400-gram weight.
 Trailcraft’s 127mm direct mount cranks with alloy spindle, narrow-wide style chainring in 28 or 30 tooth size is another feature that helps keep the weight low.

-The Salsa Timberjack 24 Sus is a front-suspended plus-sized kids shredder designed to encourage rides that will make young explorers into lifelong ones.
-The durable aluminum frame is equipped with a Suntour XCM suspension fork to handle bumps and obstacles on the trail, while 24×3” wide tires help riders stay upright with maximum stability and traction.
-The Timberjack 24 Sus will be there on family camp adventures and solo missions in the nearby woods, fostering independence all the way.
+The Salsa Timberjack 24 is plus-sized kids shredder designed to encourage rides that will make young explorers into lifelong ones.
+The durable aluminum frame is equipped rigid fork featuring cargo mounts so little campers can carry their own gear.
+The 24×3” wide tires help riders stay upright with maximum stability and traction.
+The Timberjack 24 will be there on family camp adventures and solo missions in the nearby woods, fostering independence all the way.

 Cannondale Trail 20